 More than one and a half million acres of wildlands and historical sites in the United States were recently protected when President Biden named five new national monuments.
 With these designations, the United States is another step closer to accomplishing Biden’s America the Beautiful Initiative, a federal goal to conserve, connect, and restore 30 percent of U.S. land by 2030.

 In 1872, when the United States established Yellowstone National Park, it became a leader in public land conservation efforts—Yellowstone was the first national park in the world.
-In the time since, the country has given 424 parcels of land protected status (including national parks, national monuments, national historic sites and parks, national preserves, national memorials, national battlefields, and national cemeteries, among several other categories of land that the National Park Service manages).
+In the time since, the country has given more than 400 parcels of land protected status, including national parks, national monuments, national historic sites and parks, national preserves, national memorials, national battlefields, and national cemeteries, among several other categories of land that the National Park Service manages.

-Still, according to Protected Planet, a company that tracks international progress toward achieving global biodiversity targets, the newest designations only bring the total protected land in the United States to just over 13 percent.
-To reach the 30 percent goal set out by Biden, the U.S. must conserve an area roughly the size of Alaska (or more than twice the size of Texas) in addition to what is already protected.
+Still, according to Protected Planet, an organization that tracks international progress toward achieving global biodiversity targets, the newest designations only bring the total protected land in the United States to just over 13 percent.
+To reach the 30 percent goal set out by Biden, the nation must conserve an additional area roughly the size of Alaska or more than twice the size of Texas.

-It’s an ambitious conservation goal—one that will likely require multiple avenues to reach.
-According to a Center for American Progress report, “conserving high-value BLM lands represents one of the most significant levers America has to reach its 2030 land conservation goal.”
-Roughly 10 percent of all U.S. land is overseen by the Department of the Interior’s Bureau of Land Management (BLM), and about 13.6 percent of BLM land has the potential to count towards the 30 percent goal, as only that portion has measures in place at present to prevent extraction practices, such as mining and oil.
+It’s an ambitious conservation goal—one that will likely require multiple avenues to reach it.
+According to a Center for American Progress report, “Conserving high-value BLM lands represents one of the most significant levers America has to reach its 2030 land conservation goal.”
+Roughly 10 percent of all U.S. land is overseen by the Department of the Interior’s Bureau of Land Management (BLM), and about 13.6 percent of BLM land has the potential to count toward the 30 percent goal, as only that portion has measures in place at present to prevent extraction practices, such as mining and oil.

-But even if large swaths of those federal lands were conserved, the U.S. still wouldn’t quite reach the 30 percent goal.
-A chunk of the remaining 17 percent will need to come from new national park land to reach the 30 percent goal.
+But even if large swaths of those federal lands were conserved, the USA would still need to set aside new national park land to reach the 30 percent goal.

 Here’s what you need to know about the freshly minted monuments and which national park units could be next.

-What is now Avi Kwa Ame National Monument covers 506,814 acres of southern Nevada.
-Importantly, it includes Spirit Mountain (Avi Kwa Ame in Mojave), a nearly 6,000-foot peak considered sacred to 12 Indigenous groups who believe it is part of their creation story.
-It’s only the second national monument in the U.S. created to conserve Indigenous history (the first being Bears Ears National Monument in Utah, which Biden restored the boundaries to (along with Grand Staircase–Escalante National Monuments, also in Utah) in 2021.
+In southern Nevada, meanwhile, the new Avi Kwa Ame National Monument covers 506,814 acres of Mojave Desert landscape, including Spirit Mountain (Avi Kwa Ame in Mojave), a nearly 6,000-foot peak considered sacred to 12 Indigenous groups who believe it is part of their creation story.
+It’s only the second U.S. national monument created to conserve Indigenous history.
+The first was Bears Ears National Monument in Utah, which Biden restored the boundaries to (along with Grand Staircase–Escalante National Monuments, also in Utah) in 2021.
 The two parks had been diminished by former President Donald Trump during his term.

-Within the boundary of Avi Kwa Ame National Monument are some of the United States’ oldest and biggest Joshua trees (including the third-largest Joshua Tree in the world, a 900-year-old specimen known as the Monument Tree) and petroglyphs that are thousands of years old.
-It also creates a larger animal corridor for desert bighorn sheep, desert tortoise, Arizona toads, mule deer, and Gila monster lizards, as the monument links with the Mojave National Preserve and the Castle Mountain National Monument in California, as well as the Sloan Canyon and Lake Mead national recreation areas in Arizona and Nevada.
-The area was Bureau of Land Management land before it received the new distinction.
+Within the boundary of Avi Kwa Ame National Monument are some of the United States’ oldest and biggest Joshua trees (including the third-largest Joshua tree in the world, a 900-year-old specimen known as the Monument Tree) and petroglyphs that date back millennia.
+It also creates a larger animal corridor for desert bighorn sheep, desert tortoises, Arizona toads, mule deer, and Gila monster lizards, as the monument links with other national monuments and conservation areas across the region.

 Meanwhile, on the far western edge of Texas, near El Paso, the new Castner Range National Monument now protects 6,672 acres.
 From the mid-1920s to the mid-1960s, the mountain range served as a training facility for the Army at Fort Bliss during World War II, the Korean War, and the Vietnam War.
 Since the 1960s, the land has been managed by the military and was closed to the public.

-The area, which borders Franklin Mountain State Park, will provide a larger swath of protected land to wildlife such as the checkered whiptail lizard, desert cottontail rabbit, and the Western desert tarantula.
-And it will create more opportunities for local communities to recreate out in nature—the new national monument first needs to be cleaned of the thousands of rounds of live bullets scattered around the site from the site’s military days.
+The area, which borders Franklin Mountain State Park, will provide a larger swath of protected land to wildlife such as the checkered whiptail lizard, desert cottontail rabbit, and the western desert tarantula.
+And it will create more opportunities for local communities to enjoy the outdoors.
+The new national monument first needs to be cleaned of the thousands of rounds of live bullets scattered around the site from its military days.